ShaikRahim53/Healzo/design.md

 **The Problem If Wrong**:

-- Doctor tries to upload JPG image of a blood test
+- Patient tries to upload JPG image of a blood test
 - Server rejects: "Only PDF files are allowed"
 - They have to convert JPG to PDF first (annoying)

 **Real-World Impact**: Medium.
-Some doctors might want to upload images directly.
+Some patients might want to upload images directly.

 **Future Fix**: